jlevy/lft/lft.md

 engineering.
 This is why many generic early “agent frameworks” were not as useful as they at first may have seemed.
-Agent frameworks often are trying to compose lots of inexact processes, blindly hoping the composition would work.
+Agent frameworks often are trying to compose lots of inexact processes (e.g., check the user’s calendar, navigate to the airline website, choose the flight, pay for it), blindly hoping the composition would work.

 ### Is English the New Programming Language?